nicolaspiconriwi/Ritchie---nodeJS/03-week-2/day-2/worskshop/NodeJS_Logistics_Management_Workshop.md

+# Node.js Logistics Management Workshop: Real Project

+## Introduction

+Welcome to the Node.js Logistics Management workshop.
+This project is designed to apply basic concepts of Node.js, Express, promises, and the difference between development and production dependencies.
+You will create a RESTful API that interacts with the file system instead of a database.

+## Submission Instructions

+1. Create a repository on GitHub named `nodejs-logistics-project`.
+2. Follow the instructions and complete the objectives outlined in this document.
+3. Upload your project to GitHub and share the repository link.

+## Objectives

+1. Set up a Node.js development environment.
+2. Create a web server using Node.js and Express.
+3. Implement routes and middleware in Express.
+4. Read and write data in the file system using the `fs` module with promises.
+5. Handle errors and secure the RESTful API with middleware.
+6. Differentiate between development and production dependencies.

+## Project Description

+You will create a RESTful API to manage logistics information.
+The entities to be managed are: **Warehouses**, **Shipments**, **Drivers**, and **Vehicles**.
+Each entity will be stored in a JSON file in the file system.

+### Warehouse

+A warehouse is a building for storing goods.
+It has the following properties:

+- **ID**: A unique identifier for the warehouse.
+- **Name**: The name of the warehouse.
+- **Location**: The location of the warehouse.

+### Shipment

+A shipment is a load of goods that is transported from one place to another.
+It has the following properties:

+- **ID**: A unique identifier for the shipment.
+- **Item**: The name of the item being shipped.
+- **Quantity**: The quantity of the item being shipped.

+### Driver

+A driver is a person who drives a vehicle to transport goods.
+It has the following properties:

+- **ID**: A unique identifier for the driver.
+- **Name**: The name of the driver.

+### Vehicle

+A vehicle is a machine used to transport goods.
+It has the following properties:

+- **ID**: A unique identifier for the vehicle.
+- **Model**: The model of the vehicle.
+- **Year**: The year the vehicle was manufactured.

+## Relationship Between Entities

+- A warehouse can have multiple shipments.
+However, a shipment can only belong to one warehouse.
+- A driver can drive multiple vehicles.
+However, a vehicle can only be driven by one driver.
+- A vehicle can transport multiple shipments.
+However, a shipment can only be transported by one vehicle.
+- A shipment can be transported by multiple drivers.
+However, a driver can only transport one shipment.
+- A driver can work in multiple warehouses.
+However, a warehouse can only have one driver.
+- A vehicle can be parked in multiple warehouses.
+However, a warehouse can only have one vehicle parked.
+- A warehouse can have multiple drivers.
+However, a driver can only work in one warehouse.

 ## User Stories

 ### 1. As a user, I want to create a new warehouse to add to the list of warehouses.